Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Where Does Omega-3 Fish Oil Come From?

-The majority of the world’s fish oil is a byproduct of the animal feed industry (1).
-Anchovy, herring, sardines, and mackerel are typically fished off the coast of South America or North Africa.
 While the fish meat gets ground into fishmeal (a popular source of feed for farmed fish and animals), the oil is multi-purposed.
-Some of the oil goes towards fish feed and pet food fortification, while the rest is refined and encapsulated for human consumption.
+The majority goes towards fish feed and pet food fortification.
+The rest is refined and encapsulated for human consumption in the form of dietary supplements.

-This origin story explains why regular fish oils typically taste and smell bad and often produce ‘fish oil burps’.
-Since the main goal is to produce fishmeal, the manufacturers have little interest in maintaining the quality of the fish oil.
+This origin story explains why regular fish oils often taste and smell bad and often produce ‘fish oil burps’.
+Since the main goal is to produce fishmeal, the manufacturers have less interest in maintaining the quality of the fish oil.
 The oil is usually extracted last and often goes rancid within a short period of time.
-New techniques enable manufacturers to make the oil taste less offensive.
-However, a rancid fish oil can never be fully restored back to freshness.

 “But My Omega-3 Supplement Says It’s From Norway!”

 The vast majority of the world’s fish oil is sourced from South America and North Africa, that’s true.
-But if that oil is later transported to Norway for refinement, it’s often branded as “Norwegian”, regardless of origin.
-To learn more about the source of the oil in your omega-3 supplement, ask your manufacturer about where the fish were harvested.
+But if that oil is later transported to Norway for refinement, it’s often branded as “Norwegian”, regardless of its origin.

-Unfortunately, fish oils branded as Norwegian or Icelandic are often only refined there.
+Fish oils branded as Norwegian or Icelandic are often only refined there.

 How Much Omega-3 Should I Take Per Day?